 As the mama of one toddler and two preschoolers, one of my top job titles during the last five years could very well have been "Chief Nourishment Officer."
 From a cumulative 51 months of breastfeeding and bottle-feeding to the countless hours replenishing bottles and sippy cups, providing milk to my kids—in one way or another—has been a very big part of my early motherhood experience.

 All that is to say, you'd better believe I've learned a few baby-feeding tricks and earned some self-care wisdom along the way.
 First and foremost: Be willing to adjust your expectations while finding tools that support you as you go.

 Many parents have a vision of how they see their feeding journey unfolding.
 And, for many parents, there's often another version of the story with the way things actually play out.
 Sometimes the expectation and reality are pretty similar—other times call for more agility and acceptance.

 When my first baby was on the way, I was really shooting in the dark with the bottles and breast pump on my registry.
-Sure, I’d held babies before, but actively feeding them was going to be new for me.
-When my son arrived and wanted to eat every other hour around the clock, I quickly realized it would be important to my mental health to introduce bottles so that my husband or someone else could help with feeding.
+Sure, I'd held babies before, but actively feeding them was going to be new for me.
+When my son arrived and wanted to eat every other hour around the clock, I quickly realized it would be important to my mental health to introduce bottle-feeding so that my husband or someone else could help with feeding.